den-wdi-1/installFest/ruby-on-rails-stack.md

     ```
     brew install rbenv ruby-build
     rbenv init
+    eval "$(rbenv init -)"
     ```
+The first version of ``rbenv init`` adds the rbenv setup to your profile(so it works when you restart your computer or terminal) and the second call makes sure your current terminal has the rbenv setup.

 2. After running ``rbenv init`` you will need to install a version of ruby.
 You can do this with